infinum/wordpress-handbook/Plugin development/General.md

-Plugin development is carried out using the [WordPress Plugin Boilerplate](http://wppb.io/).
-You can find a simple generator for your plugin [here](https://wppb.me/).

-Note that plugins are written in an object-oriented way, whereas the theme is usually written in a procedural way.
-Object-oriented programming allows for better separation of concerns.

-We are also working on our version of the plugin boilerplate, which can be found [here](https://github.com/infinum/wp-boilerplate-plugin).
+Plugin development doesn't really differ from the theme development.
+You can use our boilerplate with libs to build a plugin in pretty much the same way you'd build a theme.

+Themes usually handle presentational logic, while plugins handle business logic.

 ### When should I create a plugin?